 Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

--thinking about the links between parts of the text
+- Ask some questions -make the links between the different parts of the text

 What is the difference between the active and passive reading ?

 - Do you make any efforts to read what you have to read ?

 - Does it take you not so much attention to get the main ideas ?